kazinayeem/myshop-2/README.md

 ### 👨‍💼 Admin Panel Features | অ্যাডমিন ফিচারসমূহ

-- 🔐 Admin Login (No registration required)
+- 🔐 **Admin Login** – No registration required
-- ➕ Add New Product
+- ➕ **Add New Product** – Quickly add products with all necessary details
-- ✏️ Edit and Update Existing Products
+- ✏️ **Edit and Update Products** – Modify existing product data easily
-- 🔍 Search Products by Name or ID
+- 🔍 **Search Products** – By name or product ID
-- 📁 Category Management (Add, Edit, Delete, View)
-- 🗂️ Subcategory Management (Edit, Show, Delete)
+- 📁 **Category Management** – Add, edit, delete, and view product categories
+- 🗂️ **Subcategory Management** – Edit, show, and delete subcategories
-- 🏷️ Brand Management (Add name and image)
+- 🏷️ **Brand Management** – Add brand name and logo/image
-- 📊 Profit & Loss Calculation
+- 📊 **Profit & Loss Calculation** – View earnings and expenses in one place
-- 📋 View All Orders & Change Order Status
+- 📋 **View All Orders** – Monitor orders and update their status
-- 🧾 Generate Invoice for Customers
+- 🧾 **Generate Invoice for Customers** – Print or email invoice upon request
-- 👤 View All Registered Users
+- 👤 **View All Registered Users** – Manage customer base
-- 📦 Filter Products by Category
+- 📦 **Filter Products by Category** – Quickly find what you're managing
+- 📧 **Send Order Confirmation Email** – User gets a confirmation when an order is placed
+- 📬 **Send Delivery Confirmation Email** – User gets notified when their order is delivered

+-
 - ⏲️ **Auto Delete Failed Orders after 30 Minutes** ✅

 ### 👤 User Panel Features | ইউজার ফিচারসমূহ

 - 📝 User Registration & Login & Login With Google
 - 🧾 View and Manage Orders
 - 🛒 Add Products to Cart
 - 📦 Place Orders Easily